 NSF After School STEM Mentoring Fellowship Program

 Graduate students in a STEM discipline may apply to participate as middle school mentors, enhancing STEM educational opportunities for area children, with hands-on learning experiences in an informal after school setting.
-Spring 2013 mentoring topics include: Genetics, Finding Math, and Human Body Systems.
+Spring 2015 mentoring topics include: Robotics, Genetics, and Life Sciences.

 Participant graduate students may enroll tuition-free in a 3-credit graduate course through Empire State College, called Practicum in Teaching and Mentoring in STEM.
 This course covers general pedagogy for new teachers as well as specific topics in mentoring.
 Participant graduate students also take a full day of curriculum training in the STEM topic that they will teach that semester.